Jinntec/fore-docs/content/elements/model/instance/_index.md

 ## Using multiple instances

-When using multiple instances you need to add an `id` attribute to each instance that is NOT the first in document order.
-The first is known as the default instance and doesn't need an explicit id but can be accessed with `instance()` or `instance('default').
-See [Default instance](https://jinntec.github.io/fore-docs/glossary/#default-instance).
+When using multiple instances you must add an `id` attribute to each instance that is NOT the first in document order.
+The first is known as the [default instance](https://jinntec.github.io/fore-docs/glossary/#default-instance) and doesn't need an explicit id but can be accessed with `instance()` or `instance('default').

+You can still however add an id (e.g. 'myCustomId') if you like and `instance()` or `instance('myCustomId')` will return it.

 ## Inline versus external data